dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

     let stream = make(<string-stream>, contents: "hello world");

-The first invocation of :gf:`read-element` on *stream* returns the character “h”, the next invocation “e”, and so on.
+The first invocation of :gf:`read-element` on *stream* returns the character "h", the next invocation "e", and so on.
 Once a stream has been used to consume all the elements of the data, the stream is said to be at its end.
 This condition can be tested with the function :gf:`stream-at-end?`.
 The following code fragment applies *my-function*